-Keen to join his skills as a woodworker and entrepreneur with his interest in social development and community work, and with his new interest in Africa, Nick joined the British VSO (Voluntary Service Overseas - an agency similar to the US Peace Corps) in 1982 and accepted a posting to a small rural community in Western Kenya, where he set up a technical training school, a ‘village polytechnic’, and ran it for over 2 years.
-During this time he learned Swahili and learned much about how the world was viewed by his new friends and neighbours - all rural smallscale farmers.
+He returned to build another music studio, this time in Nigeria, which solidified this impression and led him to join the British VSO (Voluntary Service Overseas – an agency similar to the US Peace Corps) in 1982 and moved to a l, rural community in Western Kenya, where he set up a technical training school, a ‘village polytechnic’, and ran it for over two years.
+During this time, he learned Swahili and gained the ability to learn about how the world was viewed by his new friends and neighbors- rural small-scale farmers.

-After leaving VSO in 1985, Nick stayed in Kenya working for ACTIONAID, training community groups how to make bricks, stabilised soil blocks, roofing tiles and managing school and clinic construction programs, at first in the slum settlements of Nairobi, later in the northern districts among Kenya’s nomadic communities.
-It was at this time that Nick met Martin Fisher, visiting from USA to see how appropriate technologies were being applied in developing countries.
-And they formed a strong friendship, going on together to design equipment, build and manage school construction programs, small dams and water catchment projects, farm implements production workshops, and training schemes, generally working with women or youth groups in communities supported by ACTIONAID.
+After leaving VSO in 1985, Nick stayed in Kenya working for ActionAid, training community groups how to make bricks, stabilized soil blocks, roofing tiles and managing school and clinic construction programs, at first in the slum settlements of Nairobi, later in the northern districts among Kenya’s nomadic communities.
+It was at this time that Nick met Martin Fisher, and they formed a strong friendship, going on together to design equipment, build and manage school construction programs, small dams and water catchment projects, farm implements production workshops, and training schemes.

 For his efforts and innovation, Nick has received a number of awards including TIME Magazine’s 2003 European Hero award, 2005 Skoll Award for Social Entrepreneurship, the Schwab Foundation’s Social Entrepreneur of the Year” award, as well as the 2003 Beacon Prize for Creative Giving.

 In 2002, Nick received his MBA from Durham University and in 2004 was named a Fellow of the Royal Society for the advancement of Arts Commerce and Manufactures (FRSA).